nicolasdeffense/eo-toolbox/markdown/sentinel_2_prepro.md

 </figure>

 > Before strating this notebook, you should download Sentinel-2 Level-2A products.
-The L2A products are downloadable by tiles which are 100x100 km2 ortho-images in UTM/WGS84 projection.
+The L2A products are downloadable by tiles which are 100x100 km ortho-images in UTM/WGS84 projection.

 # Sentinel-2 L2A preprocessing